NEWS & EVENTS

 Spanning Worldviews

-Guided by the MCC’s fundamental mission of “getting to know one’s neighbor”, the boot camp created an exploratory forum for 57 cultural practitioners, managers, scientists, graduate students, policy professionals, and community leaders to come together in person to collectively address important issues attendees face within complex times of change.
-Co-created open forums, such as this boot camp, break new ground by uniting distinct worldviews in growing collaboration and offer a major step forward in building long-term trust and increasingly diverse local professional networks.
+Guided by the MCC’s foundation of “getting to know one’s neighbor”, the immersion camp created an exploratory forum for 57 cultural practitioners, managers, scientists, graduate students, policy professionals, and community leaders to come together in person to collectively address important issues attendees face within complex times of change.
+Co-created open forums, such as this immersion camp, break new ground by uniting distinct worldviews in growing collaboration and offer a major step forward in building upon long-term trust across local professional and community networks.

 Themes

-The three core themes of the boot camp were: knowledge co-production, multiple ways of knowing (e.g. experience, cultural norms and values, instinct, intellect, etc.), and place-based management.
-Knowledge co-production is the process of developing locally useful solutions (actionable science) by uniting managers and scientists through collaborative stakeholder-driven research.
-The boot camp took place outdoors amid native forest species to stress experiential knowledge and a diverse sense of place ecologically and culturally.
-At the conclusion of the boot camp, participants indicated strong interest in increasingly developing interdisciplinary discussion forums and professional networks in order to expand local resiliency, adaptation, and sustainability.
+The three core themes of the immersion camp were: knowledge co-production (collaborative research), place-based stewarship, and multiple knowledge forms (e.g., experience, cultural norms/values, instinct, intuition, intellect, etc.).
+The camp took place outdoors amid native forest species to stress experiential, relational knowledge (i.e., engaging multiple knowledge forms) and uniting diverse experiences within a sense of place, ecologically and culturally.
+At the conclusion of the immersion camp, participants indicated strong interest in continuing to develop and strengthen relationships across sectors of human and more-than-human communities in order to expand local resiliency, adaptation, and sustainability.

 – anonymous quote from a graduate student in the post-event survey